 The following procedures will help you understand how class runs on a daily basis.
 Except for very infrequent/special occasions, we will be playing/rehearsing every day.

 For any event associated with school, students are held to the same expectations outlined in the Pearland ISD Student Handbook, the Pearland ISD Student Code of Conduct, and the Band Handbook.
 Students are subject to disciplinary action for any offense committed during an event associated with the school.
-Students are representing Berry Miller Junior High and Pearland ISD; therefore, we expect them to take this representation seriously and be the best representatives of our school and district.
+Students are representing Rogers Middle School and Pearland ISD; therefore, we expect them to take this representation seriously and be the best representatives of our school and district.
 Students have additional expectations while traveling and during concert performances.

 It is impossible to outline every conceivable situation.
 As such, students are expected to use their judgement to make safe, respectful, and responsible decisions knowing that they are representing more than themselves at any event outside of school.

-Students will have one minute after the tardy bell to be in their seat with all materials prepared for class.
+Students will have one minute after entering the classroom to be in their seat with all materials prepared for class.
 Failure to do this will result in necessary disciplinary action concerning classroom procedures.